Monthly Archives from March 2006

 Clover and the Diffuse Pantheistic Sensitivity in the 19th Century and early 20th Century

-To me, this diffusive characteristic which is often noted may explain in part its popularity pre-1896 as it met with a pantheistic sensitivity, one that looked at nature as being a temple, a place in which a sense of communion and unity could be experienced.
-Therefore when reading recurring phrases like "loaded with" or "charged with" the scent of clover to speak of an olfactory impression in situ as experienced standing in a countryside meadow, it strikes me as corresponding to a certain sense of exaltation that was cultivated while contemplating nature.
-In fact, in one passage this aspect is obvious as the "smeller" is disturbed by the fact that a standby person does not commune in the scent of clover as much as he'd wished for.
-The all -pervasive scent of clover was a symbol of the unity of man and nature.
+To me, this diffusive characteristic which is often noted may explain in part its popularity pre-1896, as it met with a pantheistic sensitivity, one that looked at nature as being a temple, a place in which a sense of communion and unity could be experienced.
+Therefore, when reading recurring phrases like "loaded with" or "charged with" the scent of clover to speak of an olfactory impression in situ as the rusticating visitor experienced standing in a countryside meadow, it strikes me as corresponding to a certain sense of exaltation that was cultivated while engaged in the contemplation of nature.
+In fact, in one passage this aspect is made obvious as the "smeller" is disturbed by the fact that a fellow human being does not commune in the scent of clover as much as he'd wished for.
+The all-pervasive scent of clover was a symbol of the unity of man and nature.

 In 1885, the Gentleman's Magazine also liked to characterize the scent of clover as "the familiar fragrant clover perfume."